patdaburu/pytypewriter/docs/source/examples/pycls_pyfqn.rst

 Using `pycls` and `pyfqn`
 -------------------------

-You can use :py:func:`pytypewriter.types.pyfqn` to get a fully-qualified type name for an object, or you can go the other direction and get the python `type` from a fully-qualified name.
+You can use the :py:func:`pyfqn <pytypewriter.types.pyfqn>` function to get a fully-qualified type name for an object, or you can go the other direction and get the python `type` from a fully-qualified name.